×

 When we asked expats and global nomads about the quality of medical care in Tokyo, they replied:

 "Medical services in Tokyo, are known for their high quality and advanced technology.
 The city has numerous hospitals, clinics, and medical facilities, many of which have English-speaking staff to cater to international patients.
 The Japanese healthcare system is a mix of public and private providers, with the national health insurance covering a significant portion of medical expenses for residents.
 Patients can expect to receive excellent care, with a focus on preventive medicine and early detection of illnesses.
 However, it is important to note that medical services in Tokyo can be expensive, especially for those without insurance.
-Additionally, while the quality of care is generally high, there may be long wait times for non-emergency treatments due to the high demand for medical services in the city," commented one expat living in Tokyo, Japan.
+Additionally, while the quality of care is generally high, there may be long wait times for non-emergency treatments due to the high demand for medical services in the city," said one expat living in Tokyo.

 Learn MoreGet Quote